Woodbridge High School (Irvine, California): Academic teams and extracurricular activities

 Woodbridge offers a strong array of extracurricular academic organizations and hosts an annual Academic Teams Banquet.

 The Woodbridge High Entertainment Corps represented the state of California in 2010 in the Field Show International competition held in Washington D.C., taking first place in the Nation.
 The school's percussion ensemble is also considered one of the best in the nation.
 In 2012 the ensemble swept the World Championships in the concert division with a record setting score of 99.6 out of 100.

 The school's chapter of the National Junior Classical League is one of the top in the nation.
 Woodbridge hosts an annual Certamen invitational and regularly hosts Southern California Regional Amici Madness and the California Junior Classical League Convention.
 Multiple Woodbridge students have served as officers at the state and national levels of JCL.

 The Academic Decathlon team is one of the most prestigious academic teams at Woodbridge High School.
-In 2017, they won the Orange Country Academic Decathlon and did it again in 2018.
-The Academic Decathlon team reached the state finals of the California Academic Decathlon in 2006, 2007, 2012, 2013, 2014, 2015, 2016, 2017, and 2018.
-It was ranked as 1st in Division III in 2012, 8th in Division I in 2013, 1st in Division II in 2014, 2nd in Division II in 2016, and 9th in Division I in 2017 among around 70 schools competing at the state level every year.
+In 2006, they won the Orange Country Academic Decathlon and won seven more times over the course of eight years from 2017 to 2024.
+The Academic Decathlon team reached the state finals of the California Academic Decathlon in 2006, 2007, and every year from 2012 to 2024.
+It was ranked as 1st in Division III in 2012, 8th in Division II in 2013, 1st in Division II in 2014, and 3rd in Division I in both 2022 and 2023 among around 70 schools competing at the state level every year.

 The robotics team currently competes in the FIRST Tech Challenge as the 9040 STEAMpunks.
 The STEAMpunks frequently engage in outreach activities to local elementary and middle schools, such as Springbrook Elementary School, Stone Creek Elementary School, and Lakeside Middle School.
 Originally, Woodbridge High School boasted a nationally competitive FIRST Robotics Competition Team under the name of 1047 Echoes, but died down due to a series of financial cuts and declining participation.

 The Model United Nations team has won many significant awards (Best Delegate, Commendations, Research).
 The Woodbridge MUN team has competed in numerous local high school and college conferences as well.
-It is currently in the planning stages for its own conference, which will be the first ever conference that Woodbridge has hosted.

 Woodbridge also sponsors National History Day, Mock Trial, Science Bowl, Ocean Sciences Bowl, competitive basket-weaving, Science Olympiad, and FIRST Robotics Teams.
 In January 2012 the Science Bowl team won first place at the JPL regional competition and went on to compete nationally in Washington DC that April.